SLKhadeeja/dees-dev-diary/src/diaryPages/my-2020-coffee-cup/index.md

 As I always insist that communities and friends are a good thing, especially in tech.
 I voiced out my concerns about being idle to some friends and I was confronted with the question, what is your career choice?
 And in my exact words, I was like " I want to code, **I guess**" .
 Yeah, pretty vague answer 🤦🏽‍♀️.
 I was told, " Don't guess, know ".

-Anyways, to cut it short, I had to confront my career choices and ended up choosing Frontend development, mostly because I was already on that path and I loved color.
+Anyways, to cut it short, I had to confront my career choices and ended up choosing Frontend development, mostly because I was already on that path and I loved colors.
 ( Yes, I'm a child 😌).
 And so began my journey towards the path of JavaScript, HTML and my best worst love CSS.

 _🎶Inserts quest soundtrack preferably from The Hobbit: an unexpected journey🎶_